Clomid 《Clomiphene》

 Important information

-Clomid should not be given to patients with ovarian cysts or endometrial carcinoma or during pregnancy.
-Moreover it is on advisable to continue treatment for prolonged periods.
-Patients should be advised about the possible occurrence of double or multiple pregnancy.
+Clomid should not be given to patients with ovarian cysts or endometrial carcinoma, or during pregnancy.
+Moreover, it is inadvisable to continue treatment for prolonged periods.
+Patients should be advised about the possible occurrence of a double or multiple pregnancy.

 Read More »